kalutes/DiscordBot/README.md

-Discord bot for the Porns Discord server
+Discord bot for welcoming people with a sound